libstud/libstud-uuid/README.md

 # libstud-uuid - UUID generation library for C++

-This `build2` package contains a portable, dependency-free, MIT-licensed UUID generation library for C++ that makes sure the generated IDs are actually unique.
+A portable, dependency-free, MIT-licensed UUID generation library for C++ that makes sure the generated IDs are actually unique.

 Typical usage: